-ZULU DAWN—–wusses can leave right now.
-Lavishly produced, beautifully lensed at expansive and remote locations, armed with a pounding score, pedigree cast and rip-bloody-by-God-roaring with one of the biggest, best designed battles in history movie Valhalla, this orphan epic was abysmally marketed in 1979, slighted by critics and has been poorly served in its video lives.
+ZULU DAWN—– Lavishly produced, beautifully lensed at expansive and remote locations, armed with a pounding score, pedigree cast and rip-bloody-roaring with one of the biggest, best designed battles in history movie Valhalla, this orphan epic was abysmally marketed in 1979, slighted by critics and has been poorly served in its video lives.
 A royal kraal shame, as it’s an intelligent spectacle that at least tries for greatness and sometimes hits it.

 “We come here by the orders of the Great Queen Victoria, Queen of all Africa.”
 Various levels of valor, smugness and gulp-we’re-screwed come about from Bob Hoskins, Denholm Elliott, John Mills, Michael Jayston and Peter Vaughan.
 Elmer Bernstein’s score is one of the best of his latter career, and the final credits roll backed by a rousing Zulu chant that pleads to be cranked up loud enough for your neighbors to flee to high ground.